appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

-# Adding a New OAuth Provider
+# Adding a New OAuth2 Provider

 This document is part of the Appwrite contributors' guide.
 Before you continue reading this document make sure you have read the [Code of Conduct](../CODE_OF_CONDUCT.md) and the [Contributing Guide](../CONTRIBUTING.md).